DanieleZambetti97/ProjectMoana/README.md

 Do not worry about writing all the correct parameters!
 All of them are set to a default value and for a basic usage you only have to explicit the name of input file with the option `--scene`.

-## Input files: the correct syntax
+## Input files: a quick tutorial 😉

 We implemented a new (very simple😄) language for creating images inside ProjectMoana.
 We believe that this language is easier to learn following a step-by-step tutorial generating a simple image.